 The “flower” or “soft wash” settings on the nozzle are perfect for delivering a delicate, uniform spray of water to these moisture-loving plants.

 If it’s particularly breezy, you may need to mist them a couple times a day and give the garden a second watering in the late afternoon to increase humidity.

-A heat wave is hardest on new transplants that haven’t had time to develop a strong root system (including drought-tolerant transplants, which—contrary to popular belief—still need regular watering for the first year or two while they get established).
+A heat wave is hardest on new transplants that haven’t had time to develop a strong root system (including drought-tolerant transplants, which—contrary to popular belief—still need regular watering for the first year while they get established).